Sinnedennis/Northcoders_News/README.md

     ```
     mongod --version
     ```
-    If you do not receive a response in the format of v2.6.12, or your version of NPM is older than 2.6, follow this [guide](https://www.mongodb.com/).
+    If you do not receive a response in the format of v2.6.12, or your version of MongoDB is older than 2.6, follow this [guide](https://www.mongodb.com/).
 ___
 ### Installation

-1. Open a terminal window, navigate to the directory where you wish to install this repository, and run the following command:
+1. Open a terminal window, navigate to the directory where you wish to install this project, and run the following command:
     ```
     git clone https://github.com/Sinnedennis/Northcoders_News_Back_End
     ```